google/deepvariant/docs/trio-merge-case-study.md

 ```
 Checking: /data/deepvariant.cohort.vcf.gz
 Family: [Sample_Diag-excap51-HG003-EEogPU + Sample_Diag-excap51-HG004-EEogPU] -> [Sample_Diag-excap51-HG002-EEogPU]
-1 non-pass records were skipped
-Concordance Sample_Diag-excap51-HG002-EEogPU: F:59682/60267 (99.03%)  M:60059/60245 (99.69%)  F+M:59329/60107 (98.71%)
+Concordance Sample_Diag-excap51-HG002-EEogPU: F:59713/60296 (99.03%)  M:60080/60268 (99.69%)  F+M:59369/60146 (98.71%)
 Sample Sample_Diag-excap51-HG002-EEogPU has less than 99.0 concordance with both parents.
 Check for incorrect pedigree or sample mislabelling.
-862/60626 (1.42%) records did not conform to expected call ploidy
+860/60618 (1.42%) records did not conform to expected call ploidy
-60430/60626 (99.68%) records were variant in at least 1 family member and checked for Mendelian constraints
+60441/60618 (99.71%) records were variant in at least 1 family member and checked for Mendelian constraints
-266/60430 (0.44%) records had indeterminate consistency status due to incomplete calls
+244/60441 (0.40%) records had indeterminate consistency status due to incomplete calls
-803/60430 (1.33%) records contained a violation of Mendelian constraints
+799/60441 (1.32%) records contained a violation of Mendelian constraints
 ```

-From this report, we know that there is a 1.33% Mendelian violation rate, and 0.44% of the records had incomplete calls (with `.`) so RTG couldn't determine whether there is violation or not.
+From this report, we know that there is a 1.32% Mendelian violation rate, and 0.40% of the records had incomplete calls (with `.`) so RTG couldn't determine whether there is violation or not.

 ## Single sample quality metrics